MGGMRT/dice-distribution-simulation/README.md

 ```
 java -jar  dice-distribution-simulation-v1.0.0-SNAPSHOT.jar
 ```
+# Creating a Docker Image
+The dice distribution simulation could be run within a container in a Kubernetes system.
+To produce this container a docker image of dice distribution simulation machine must be created.

+` docker build -t dice-distribution-simulation:lates .`
+This will create a docker image with a tag on the local docker machine.
+We can push the image an artifactory with using `docker push` command.

 # REST API DOCUMENTATION

 To reach the full API documantation, please use the link : `http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/`